Price Up, Open Interest Down: Short Covering or Profit Taking?

 10:540.25459.00−0.37+1.32+5.45

-Three readings in a row with RPI above 9.
-RPI at 9+ means price is moving roughly nine units per million dollars of volume.
+Three readings in a row with Relative Price Impact above 9.
+Relative Price Impact at 9+ means price is moving roughly nine units per million dollars of volume.
 The book is structurally thin, not just momentarily disrupted.

-The volume z-scores say the same thing in reverse. buy_vol_z is negative throughout.
+The volume z-scores say the same thing in reverse.
+Buy Volume Z-Score is negative throughout.
 Volume is below the historical average.
 Price grinds up on below-average buying, and every buy order has outsized price impact because sell limit orders above are nearly absent.

-The 60m NTI holds at +4 to +6.
+The 60m Net Taker Imbalance holds at +4 to +6.
 On the hourly timeframe, buyers are the dominant aggressive takers.
 Aggressive flow remains buy-dominant on the hourly window.

 Thin book, elevated OI, below-average volume, hourly bullish taker regime.
 A small trigger can move price sharply because there is almost no sell-side depth to absorb it.